 266 A submarine cable crosses the entrance to Prince Rupert Harbour from Philips Point to Kaien Island.
 A submarine cable area, marked by a cable sign on Charles Point, is laid between Charles and Casey Points.
 An abandoned submarine cable area crosses the entrance between Parizeau Point and Fairview Terminal.
-A submarine cable (fiber optic) crosses from Dodge Cove to the Prince Rupert BC Ferry Terminal.
+A submarine cable (fibre-optic) crosses from Dodge Cove to the Prince Rupert BC Ferry Terminal.
+A submarine cable (fibre-optic) extends from the Prince Rupert Grain terminal south, through Arthur Passage and Marcus Passage, to Oona River.
+Another submarine cable (fibre-optic) extends NW, on the west of Digby Island, to Metlakatla.